Oh, our dearest West End, how do we love thee? Let us count the ways.

 After all, our beloved West End, we shall love thee better after dessert.

 P.S.
-Apologies to Elizabeth Barrett Browning.
+Apologies to poet Elizabeth Barrett Browning.